MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

    > If a Support Investigation environment was created to resolve support issue in a customer managed environment, the encryption key for the Support Investigation environment must be changed to customer managed key before the Copy environment operation can be performed.

 - [Reset](sandbox-environments.md#reset-a-sandbox-environment)
-   The environment's encrypted data will be deleted including backups.
+   The environment's encrypted data is deleted including backups.
 After the environment is reset, the environment encryption will revert back to the Microsoft managed key.

 ## Next steps